Health Determinants Research Collaboration

 We want to better understand the factors impacting people’s health and wellbeing so we can develop evidence-based responses both within the council and across systems working in collaboration with local, regional and national partners.
 With cutting edge, real world research underpinning all our work in support of tackling the wider determinants of health, the HDRC will enable us to transform our approach to research and the impact it will have on our city and residents.

-For an informal conversation, please send an email to hdrc@newcastle.gov.uk and someone will get in touch with you.
+For research collaboration queries, please contact hdrc@newcastle.gov.uk and someone will get in touch with you.

 This programme is funded by the NIHR Health Determinants Research Collaboration (HDRC).
 NIHR Health Determinants Research Collaborations enable local authorities to become more research-active, embedding a culture of evidence-based decision making.
 The NIHR Health Determinants Research Collaboration (HDRC) Newcastle is part of the NIHR and hosted by Newcastle City Council (NIHR151476).